Customer Chargeback Policy

 We like most merchants take chargebacks very seriously.
 Remember it is Federally YOUR RESPONSIBILITY to ensure the checks and payments you issue are honored.

-A chargeback occurs either when a customer disputes a charge to their account or when your bank returns the charge usually due to insufficient funds or incorrect information provided, in any case the customers bank will then charge back the transaction amount to the merchant [HisAromas] and the merchant will also be charged a returned item fee of up to $100.00 .
+• A chargeback occurs either when your bank returns the payment UNPAID usually due to various reasons such as: insufficient funds or incorrect information provided, in any case the customers bank will then charge back the transaction amount to the merchant [us] and the merchant will also be charged a returned item fee, which is usually $7.50 but can be more .

 Our rules governing returned payments and chargebacks are as follows;

-• HisAromas will make every effort to avoid chargebacks and collect on outstanding debts by providing supporting documentation to the issuing bank that the customer did in fact order and receive the goods they purchased and as necessary resubmit the outstanding charge to your bank or seek all alternative methods to clear the debt you owe to HisAromas .
+• We will make every effort to avoid chargebacks and collect on outstanding debts by providing supporting documentation to the issuing bank that the customer did in fact order and receive the goods they purchased and as necessary resubmit the outstanding charge to your bank or seek all alternative methods to clear the debt you owe.

-• If a chargeback is initiated by you or your bank, there is ALSO a “returned item” bank chargeback fee of up to $100.00 which you will also be liable for.
+• If a chargeback is initiated by you or your bank, there is ALSO a “returned item” bank chargeback fee of $7.50 (but can be more) which will be deducted from your “Rewards Points Balance” on our site, unless paid directly by you.

-• Your account on the HisAromas.com website will be placed on a temporary “block”, (at the discretion of management) until the outstanding debt is paid and cleared in full.
+• Your account on the HisAromas.com website will be placed on a temporary “Hold/Lock”, (at the discretion of management) until the outstanding debt is paid and cleared in full.

 • If a chargeback is initiated by you or your bank, and any outstanding debt or balance is not paid or cleared by you within a reasonable amount of time, we reserve the right to pass your outstanding debt or balance over to collections, and/or take court action to collect the debt.